How to Drill Through Joists in a Finished Ceiling

 Then, use a small pilot drill bit to start the holes.
 Be careful not to drill too deeply – you don’t want to damage the wiring!

-See also How to Install a Truck Tool Box Without Drilling
+See also How to Mount a Tv on the Wall Without Drilling

 Next, switch to a larger drill bit and finish drilling the holes.